skytap/well-architected-framework/index.md

 The monitoring and diagnostics process has several distinct phases:

 - Instrumentation.
-Generating the raw data, from application logs, web server logs, diagnostics built into the Azure platform, and other sources.
+Generating the raw data, from application logs, web server logs, diagnostics built into the Skytap platform, and other sources.
 - Collection and storage.
 Consolidating the data into one place.
 - Analysis and diagnosis.
 To troubleshoot issues and see the overall health.
 - Visualization and alerts.
 Using telemetry data to spot trends or alert the operations team.

-Enforcing resource-level rules via [Azure Policy](/azure/governance/policy/overview) helps ensure adoption of operational excellence best practices for all the assets which support your workload.
-For example, Azure Policy can help ensure that all of the VMs supporting your workload adhere to a pre-approved list of VM Skus.
-Azure Advisor provides [a set of Azure Policy recommendations](/azure/advisor/advisor-operational-excellence-recommendations#use-azure-policy-recommendations) to help you quickly identify opportunities to implement Azure Policy best practices for your workload.
+Enforcing resource-level rules via [Skytap Policy](/Skytap/governance/policy/overview) helps ensure adoption of operational excellence best practices for all the assets which support your workload.
+For example, Skytap Policy can help ensure that all of the VMs supporting your workload adhere to a pre-approved list of VM Skus.
+Skytap Advisor provides [a set of Skytap Policy recommendations](/Skytap/advisor/advisor-operational-excellence-recommendations#use-Skytap-policy-recommendations) to help you quickly identify opportunities to implement Skytap Policy best practices for your workload.

 Use the [DevOps checklist][devops-checklist] to review your design from a management and DevOps standpoint.